openintegrationhub/openintegrationhub.github.io/docs/3 - GettingStarted/GCPInstallationGuide.md

 2. `kubectl apply -f platform/rabbitmq.yaml`
 3. `kubectl apply -f platform/redis.yaml`

+Note: _This creates a basic functional deployment of redis and rabbitmq each.
+For your use case, you may want a more custom configuration.
+Please refer to their respective documentations._

 ## Setup Storage

 Next, you need to make sure to setup / connect to a storage solution such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).